 Red Hat OpenShift Service on AWS makes it simple to create and operate Red Hat OpenShift clusters on AWS.
 You can leverage an integrated experience for cluster creation, scalability, and a unified billing model with support for hourly or annual, on-demand pricing.
 ROSA provides an integration with AWS APIs to support cluster creation and a fully integrated offering.
 For applications already containerized on premises on OpenShift Container Platform, ROSA provides a familiar API surface and keeps the deployment toolchain the same so you can focus on refactoring the data model, not the entire application stack.

 Q: What problems does Red Hat OpenShift Service on AWS solve?

-You need intuitive self-service functionality for getting started, cluster creation, scale-up, and deployment, and an integrated billing and licensing model with support for hourly, on-demand usage to make AWS an economic choice.
+You need intuitive self-service functionality for getting started, cluster creation, scale-up, deployment, and an integrated billing and licensing model with support for hourly, on-demand usage to make AWS an economic choice.
 If you are intending to migrate your application to the cloud, you are probably looking for the fastest and easiest path to exit your datacenters, and the confidence that dependencies are supported.
 You want a service that provides a managed experience for undifferentiated tasks, and flexible, self-service functionality to support deployment and management operations.
-If you are migrating from OpenShift on-premises, you are otherwise required to redesign your applications to take advantage of the scalability of AWS managed containers services and a cloud-native architecture.
+If you are migrating from OpenShift on premises, you are otherwise required to redesign your applications to take advantage of the scalability of AWS-managed containers services and a cloud-native architecture.

 Q: How does Red Hat OpenShift Service on AWS help me?